-SE11, SE12, SE25, and SE26: You will only find these trains running on particular dates because they are a seasonal operation.
+SE11, SE12, SE25, and SE26: You will only find these trains running on particular dates because they are seasonal operations.

 Facilities On Board

-There is Wifi onboard.
-Though do not expect it to work 100% of the way.
-Same thing if you have a local sim card with data.
+There is Wi-Fi onboard.
+However, do not expect it to work 100% of the way.
+Same thing if you have a local SIM card with data.
 In some parts of the country, you will have a hard time getting reception.

 Can You Actually Sleep

 Now if you are booking a Vietnam sleeper train you would presume that is in the hope that you can sleep on board.
 That way you wake up refreshed and ready to explore a new destination.

 Personally, I had excellent nights of sleep on all of my Vietnam sleeper train journeys.
 Though I am the type of person who generally sleeps well on moving transport as I find the rocking puts me to sleep.
 We always made sure to book the forward-facing sleeper bed to prevent motion sickness as well.